 "I've never stopped speaking to rocks"

-What Valentin Trolls calls the magic moment occurred in the mid-90's at the University of Julius Maximilians in Würzburg, Germany.
-His initial skepticism towards the course in geophysics and geology turned into fascination of how geologists were able to read rocks and mineral.
+What Valentin Trolls calls the magic moment occurred in the mid-90's at the Julius Maximilians University in Würzburg, Germany.
+His initial scepticism towards the course in geophysics and geology turned into fascination of how geologists were able to read rocks and minerals.

-“Unlike my studies in physics there were objects I could touch, ask questions and find answers to by observation.
+“Unlike my studies in physics, in geology there were objects I could touch, ask questions of and find answers by observation.
 It made a huge difference," says Valentin Troll.

-“From that day on, I was hooked on this rock business, haha!”
+“From that day on, I was hooked on this rock business!”

-The scientific name for his field of research is petrology and studies the origin, development and use of rocks.
-Valentin Troll specialises in identifying processes inside volcanoes based on their rocks.
-These are formed by molten rock or magma, which arises when the minerals crystallize.
-Whether the magma begins to move through the volcano and penetrate through the Earth's crust depends on the interaction of a variety of chemical and physical processes.
+The scientific name for his field of research is petrology, which studies the origin, development and use of rocks.
+Valentin Troll specialises in identifying processes inside volcanoes based on the erupted rocks and the minerals within.
+Volcanic rocks are formed when molten rock, or magma, crystallises different minerals on its journey through the Earth.
+Whether the magma begins to move through the volcano and penetrate through the Earth's surface depends on the interaction of a variety of chemical and physical processes.

 “Volcanoes are subject to both internal and external driving forces and I believe that the behaviour of a volcano depends very much on the volcano’s character and its external influences, such as the environment it is located in.
 Volcanoes that are situated in areas with a lot of limestone tend to be especially explosive.
 It’s likely because of extra CO2 being released from the limestone by magmatic heating and magma-limestone interaction,” says Valentin Troll.

 Together with his research team, he visits both extinct and active volcanoes around the world.
-His work has brought him to volcanic environments that extend over several hundreds of kilometers, among others in the Indonesian archipelago.
-One of these, Mount Agung in Bali, appeared to come to life again in November 2017, but the large eruption never came.
+His work has brought him to volcanic regions that extend over several hundreds of kilometers, such as in the Indonesian archipelago.
+One of these volcanoes, Mount Agung in Bali, appeared to come to life again in November 2017, but the large eruption never came.
 A potential calm before the storm, according to Valentin Troll.

-“As is so often the case, these large volcanoes grow a bit nervous but then settle down again, only to wake up again a few months later.”
+“As is so often the case, these large volcanoes grow a bit nervous but then settle down again, only to wake up once more a few months later.”

 He remains in contact with colleagues and authorities at the scene; a collaboration going back some ten years.
 As recent as September 2017, Valentin Troll was on a lecture tour to several Indonesian universities.
 But predicting volcanic eruptions is an expensive and difficult task, which has taken a back-seat due to the country's social and economic challenges.